Gala (apple): Unpatented varieties

+Descendant cultivars

 Season

 Gala apples are grown from May through September in the northern hemisphere, but, like most apples, are available almost all year through the use of cold storage and controlled atmosphere storage.
 Australian Gala are available from late January.
 California fruit is available until October.

 While the season usually lasts only 9 or 10 months, they are able to last all year round.
 However, due to some apples continuing to be grown in some orchards, and the fact that they can be refrigerated for some months leads to the availability of the Gala apple year-round in some Australian markets.
 These usually taste different (slightly less sweet) from those in season.
 The UK season begins in late summer (August).
 Storage makes the UK fruit available nearly year-round as with fruit from other origins.

 Royal Gala sport

 Royal Gala is a Gala sport, patented by Stark in 1977, which produces redder fruits than the original cultivar.
 It is a pink-red dessert apple and is therefore usually eaten fresh.
-Royal Galas are usually harvested in early to late February in the southern hemisphere.
+Royal Galas are usually harvested in early to late February in the Southern Hemisphere.
 In New Zealand, the pinker original Gala has almost disappeared as a commercial apple in favor of the darker-skinned Royal Gala.